 Citrus fruit harvested early in the season usually have inadequate color development and require degreening before packing.
-During degreening, fruit are exposed to minute levels of a natural plant hormone (ethylene) that stimulates the breakdown of chlorophyll and unmasks the characteristic orange and yellow colors of the peel.
-However, ethylene exposure also increases the development of Diplodia stem-end rot and anthracnose, which is related to the length of the degreening treatment and ethylene concentration used.
-If degreening is necessary, fruit should first be drenched with a suitable fungicide and then degreened at 82°F–85°F (27.8°C–29.4°C) with 3–5 ppm ethylene and 90%–95% relative humidity only as long as necessary to obtain adequate peel color (depending on fruit variety and degree of color break).
-See Recommendations for Degreening Florida Fresh Citrus Fruits (https://edis.ifas.ufl.edu/publication/HS195) for more information.
-A benefit of these degreening conditions is the promotion of a fruit-curing effect that reduces the development of green mold.
+During degreening, fruit are exposed to minute levels of a natural plant hormone (ethylene) that stimulates the breakdown of chlorophyll, leaving behind the characteristic orange and yellow of the peel.
+However, ethylene exposure also stimulates the development of Diplodia stem-end rot and anthracnose, with longer ethylene exposure or exposure to higher concentrations resulting in more decay.
+If degreening is necessary, fruit should first be drenched with a suitable fungicide and then degreened at 82°F–85°F (27.8°C–29.4°C) with 3–5 ppm ethylene and 90%–95% relative humidity.
+Degreen only as long as necessary to obtain adequate peel color, with treatment duration depending on fruit variety and the degree of color break.
+See Recommendations for Degreening Florida Fresh Citrus Fruits (https://doi.org/10.32473/edis-hs195-2003) for more information.

 Minimizing Fruit Injuries